passagemath/passagemath/pkgs/sagemath-combinat/README.rst

 About this pip-installable source distribution
 ----------------------------------------------

-This pip-installable source distribution `sagemath-combinat` is a distribution of a part of the Sage library.
-It provides a small subset of the modules of the Sage library ("sagelib", `sagemath-standard`).
+This pip-installable source distribution ``passagemath-combinat`` is a distribution of a part of the Sage library.
+It provides a small subset of the modules of the Sage library ("sagelib", ``sagemath-standard``).

 What is included